 When they’re not contained, they are always on the move, seeping, corroding, dripping and escaping our control.

 But how can you tell liquids apart?
-Imagine we’re in the departure lounge going through security, and the bottle of water you forgot in your bag is confiscated.
-The problem is that so many liquids have a similar appearance, so that identification of liquids requires complex techniques and time, unlike solids which can reveal their purpose when x-rayed.
+Imagine we’re in the departure lounge going through security, and your bottle of water you forgot in your bag is confiscated.
+The problem is that so many liquids have a similar appearance, that identification of liquids requires complex techniques and time, unlike solids that can reveal their purpose when x-rayed.
 Hydrofluoric acid is transparent and colourless – yet this strong acid used in etching metals in the lab, is ‘a contact poison that interferes with nerve function. … you can’t feel the acid as it’s burning you.’
 Nitroglycerine contains the same elements as peanut butter, ‘yet one is a liquid explosive while the other is just, well delicious.’

 Strapped in and ready for take-off, as the cabin crew give the safety briefing, Miodownik muses that the plane is full of aviation fuel, kerosene, another colourless, transparent liquid that unleashes the energy needed to get the plane off the ground.
 He compares different oils used as fuels through the ages, from the smoky olive oil lamps used by ancient civilisations, to the less viscous whale oils used in the 1700s until a Scottish chemist called James Young extracted paraffin from coal.
 He also introduces us to Susan, the passenger reading in the adjacent seat, who will be a silent partner for most of his journey.

 The drinks trolley arrives, and alcohol, followed by water become the next liquids encountered and analysed, before Miodownik’s attention turns to how the aeroplane is stuck together with liquid glue, followed by considering the liquid crystals in the in-flight entertainment screens.